bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 ### Editor links in the local preview

 A few editors offer a protocol to open files with a special link.
 The theme provides a link to open the content file in a local instance of _Visual Studio Code_.
-This link is only present if Hugo runs in server-mode.
+This link is only present if Hugo runs in server mode.
 It’s placed in the date at the top or the bottom of regular pages.
 Because taxonomy pages don’t show a date, the link is placed in the title.

 {{< mnote up=14 >}}
 Links to other editors could be provided, too, if they offer this functionality.